rybinaanya/nissle_assembly/README.md

 Comparing *E. coli* str.
 Nissle 1917 (GenBank accession number GCA_003546975.1) with NS sample assembly via QUAST (see above) showed an average number of mismatches per 100 kbp aligned bases in assembly equal to 0.78 while assembly alignment to another *E. coli* str.
 Nissle 1917 genome (GenBank accession number GCA_000714595.1) yielded value of 2.06.
 Thus, *E. coli* str.
 Nissle 1917 genome GCA_003546975.1 was chosen as a reference genome for a subsequent analysis (See **Results/QUAST_report**).

 We assumed that NB sample reads which failed to be mapped against the reference genome might belong to bacterial contaminant(s).
 We obtained draft assembly out of NB reads unmapped to the reference genome and extracted 16S rRNA gene.
-Its homologs were searched and classified in the SILVA database (https://www.arb-silva.de/aligner/ ) (**!!!
-LINK**).
+Its homologs were searched and classified in the SILVA database (https://www.arb-silva.de/aligner/ ).
 Minimum identity with query sequence was sset to 85, other parameters were default.
 The best hit with 100 % identity belonged to *Bacillus cereus* group.

 ```{bash}
 # Indexing the reference genome (specifying Nissle2018 as prefix):